masuvern/barinsta/.github/ISSUE_TEMPLATE/ban_report.md

 ## Answer honestly.
 All boxes must be checked for this report to be considered.

-- [ ] My app is on the latest version.
+- [ ] My app is on the latest version available on GitHub or F-Droid.
 I understand that any other version is not supported.
 - [ ] I certify that all actions I have performed on the app constitute human behaviour.
-I am using InstaGrabber responsibly and in a way identical to using the official app.
+I am using the app responsibly and in a way identical to using the official app.
 Specifically, I did not perform botting or automated key clicks.
-- [ ] I have considered other possible reasons for my ban, and I cannot find any substantial claim other than the usage of InstaGrabber.
+- [ ] I have considered other possible reasons for my ban, and I cannot find any substantial claim other than the usage of this app.

 ## Answer honestly.
 Check accordingly to your situation.